sfior/CENevo/README.md

 **Radiation introgression**

-ABBA-BABA data and scripts: test introgression across the Dianthus radiation with D-statistics
+ABBA-BABA data and scripts: tests for introgression across the Dianthus radiation with D-statistics